jenna-tb-ekwealor/academic-kickstart/content/projects/sexratios/index.md

 ---
-title: Extreme female-biased sex ratios
+title: Extremely female-biased sex ratios
 summary: Comparing genotypic and phenotypic sex ratios in *Syntrichia caninervis*, which has one of the most extreme female-biased sex ratio of any plant
 tags:
 - Syntrichia